mleggett25/PyBer_Analysis/README.md

 fares_sum_pivot
 ```

-Since the resulting data frame was large with 2375 rows and had many NaN values, I created a new dataframe by using the resample() function by week and got the sum of the fares for each week.
+I then created a new dataframe by using the resample() function by week to get the sum of the fares for each week.

 ```
 fares_sum_pivot = fares_sum_pivot.loc['2019-01-01':'2019-04-29']